 Chloroquine Dosage and Administration

-The dosage of Chloroquine phosphate is often expressed or calculated as the base.
-Each 250 mg tablet of Chloroquine phosphate is equivalent to 150 mg base.
-In infants and children the dosage is preferably calculated on the body weight.
+The dosage of Chloroquine phosphate is often expressed in terms of equivalent Chloroquine base.
+Each 500 mg tablet of Chloroquine phosphate contains the equivalent of 300 mg Chloroquine base.
+In infants and children the dosage is preferably calculated by body weight.